hinamakhija-eGov/business-services/apportion-service/LOCALSETUP.md

 ## Running Locally

-To run the egov-apportion-service in local system, you need to port forward below services.
+To run the apportion-service in local system, you need to port forward below services.

 ```bash
  kubectl port-forward -n egov {mdms} 8088:8080